The human eye: anatomy, structure and function

 Cornea (cornea)

 The cornea is part of the dioptric apparatus, i.e. part of the light-refracting structures of the eye.
-This apparatus has a total refractive power of +60 diopters.
+In total, this apparatus has a refractive power of +60 diopters.
 At +43 diopters, the cornea represents the highest proportion of the refractive power.
 If the refractive power of the cornea changes, this results in defective vision.
 Other functions of the cornea are protection against environmental influences and the transmission of light rays.
 The latter is possible due to the transparent nature of the cornea.
 A total of five layers make up the cornea:

 • Epithelium: Epithelial cells produce tear film on the eye and thus supply it with moisture from the outside.